johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 Similarly, you can pan the level by holding down :kbd:`Shift`.
 This can be combined with :kbd:`Ctrl` to pan in 5-cell increments.

-Observe how the current coordinates change in the right corner of the status bar as you move the cursor.
+Observe how the current coordinates change in the bottom right corner of the window as you move the cursor.
 You can toggle the display of cell coordinates around the level with :kbd:`Alt+C`.
 If you wish to change how the coordinates are displayed, you can do so in the :ref:`maps-and-levels:Map Properties` or :ref:`maps-and-levels:Level Properties` dialogs.

 .. note::

-  *NumLock* must be off if you want to use the number keys on the numeric keypad for navigation.
+  *NumLock* must be off if you want to use the numeric keypad for navigation.

 .. tip::